bazaarvoice/bv-ios-sdk/README.md

 * Run the test suite with Cmd+U

 ## Updating from Bazaarvoice SDK V1
-See the included V2UpdateGuide for information on how to update a project using the old BV iOS SDK to version 2.
+The SDK was updated to version 2 on **January, 2013**.
+If updating from version 1, see the included V2UpdateGuide for information on how to update a project using the old BV iOS SDK to version 2.

 ## License
 See [Bazaarvoice's API Terms of Use](http://developer.bazaarvoice.com/API_Terms_of_Use).
 Except as otherwise noted, the Bazaarvoice iOS SDK licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).